-California homeowners are sitting on a lot of equity, but the smart move is not always obvious.
+California homeowners are sitting on a lot of equity, but the smart move isn't always obvious.
 If you need funds for remodeling, debt cleanup, business use, or a major purchase, the two options that come up most are a HELOC and a cash-out refinance.

 They both let you borrow against your home.
-That does not mean they work the same way.
+That doesn't mean they work the same way.

 A HELOC is a second mortgage.
 You keep your current first mortgage and open a credit line against your equity.